Dhanush295/Subscription-Management-Aanya/docs/ARCHITECTURE.md

 This is deliberately **not** a full microservice deployment.
 It's a modular monolith: separate in source, unified in runtime.

+## Persistence

+All state lives in **Supabase Postgres** (free tier, accessed via the Session Pooler).
+The `model/` folder owns the DB layer:

+- `model/src/com/netflixsub/model/Db.java` — single `Connection` holder; reads credentials from `.env` at boot.
+- `model/src/com/netflixsub/model/Schema.java` — runs `model/sql/schema.sql` (DROP + CREATE all tables) + `model/sql/seed.sql` (3 plans, 15 movies, 1 admin account) **on every boot**.
+Then overwrites the admin password hash with the live `AuthStore.hash("admin@123")` value so login matches.
+- `model/src/com/netflixsub/model/*Repository.java` — one JDBC repository per entity (accounts, profiles, sessions, plans, movies, subscriptions, payments, invoices, notifications).

+Each in-memory `*Store` is now a **write-through cache**: on construction it loads all rows from its repository; every mutation also calls `repo.upsert` / `repo.delete` so the DB stays in sync.
+Handlers did not need significant changes — the store's public API is identical to the pre-DB version.

+**Restart semantics:** "clean slate on boot" is preserved — `Schema.applyAndSeed` drops all data, plans + movies + admin come back from seed, user accounts/subs/payments are wiped.
+Comment out `Schema.applyAndSeed(...)` in `App.main()` if you want data to survive restarts.

 ## Module Catalog

 | Folder | Package | Owns |